Congratulations on becoming one of the newest members of the Shenandoah University community!

 All new Shenandoah students are registered for their initial classes by their academic dean’s office.
 Academic offices register students based on their major, curriculum course requirements and course availability.
 Students who wish to make changes to their schedule are able to do so during Welcome Week and the drop/add period.
 Course schedules are given to students who attend Summer Orientation.
-Students who are not able to attend Summer Orientation will have their course schedule emailed to them after July 15 by their academic dean’s office.
+Students who are unable to attend Summer Orientation will have their course schedule emailed to them after July 15th by their academic dean’s office.

 After the first semester at Shenandoah, students are responsible for course registration with their specific academic advisor.

 Students are placed in course sections on a first-come, first-served basis.
-The earlier you select and submit your three course preferences, the better.
+The earlier you select and submit your five course preferences, the better.
 Students who don’t select a preference will be placed in sections with space availability.

-Tuition & Fees bill for Term I (fall semester) – Due August 15
+Tuition & Fees bill for Term I (fall semester) – Due August 2

-Tuition & Fees bill for Term II (spring semester) – Due December 15
+Tuition & Fees bill for Term II (spring semester) – Due December 13

-All individuals interested in establishing a payment plan should refer to Student Accounts or call 540-665-4607 or 540-542-6519.
+All individuals interested in establishing a payment plan should contact Hornet Central at 540-542-6519.

-Welcome Week is designed to help you meet new people and adjust to campus life.
+Welcome Week, August 18-23, is designed to help you meet new people and adjust to campus life.
 It’s also a time to attend special campus events created just for you.
 In addition to general Welcome Week events, you will also attend events hosted by your individual school or academic program.